 Our goal is to understand your child's aspirations, strengths, and interests in order to identify schools that are the best match for them.

-But our service doesn’t stop at placement.
-We continue to be your point of contact for everything from visas, travel arrangements, and pocket money to school uniforms and other practical matters.
+Our service continues beyond placement.
+We are your point of contact for everything from visas, travel arrangements, and pocket money to school uniforms and other practical matters.
 We're here to support you and your child throughout their entire stay.

 What our students say: „The teachers were amazing.
 They were so interested in their subject und you could always go to them for advice.
 They knew everything and the lessons were always really lively."